IBM/blue-cloud-mirror/scores/functions-api/README.md

 ![scores-functions-navigation-08](docimages/scores-functions-navigation-08.png)

-4. Because of the sequence for the minimal secured delete of score values, you must change back to the usage of the **sequenscore-functions-API_listScore** and save.
+4. Because of the delete sequence containing the minimal secured delete of score values, you must change back to the usage of the **sequenscore-functions-API_listScore** and save.

 ### 7. Save the needed data for the WebApp and Game configuration <a name="part-SETUP-07"></a>